mmettler21/political_analysis/README.md

 To point out some interesting facts about these quotations, we have decided that we are going to focus on three main reading axes.
 Before doing this, the key step is <b> to read the entire dataset </b>.
 Once this has been done, we can then <b> much easily play with our data </b> !
 Then, we decided to make <b> comparisons </b> between newspapers affiliated with <b> Democrats or Republicans </b>, and to see if there is an affiliation between the quotations reported in the newspapers and their political positioning.
 Since there are plenty of different newspaper, we decided <b> to focus initially on only two newspapers </b>, whose political views are well known.
 For doing comparisons between two newspapers, the objective is to analyze which <b> parameters </b> allow to make a difference between them.

 The three <b> parameters </b> we picked out are <b> topic detection, speakers, and sentiment analysis </b>.
-Once we analyze the quotations of two newspapers with those guidelines, the next step is apply the parameters whose give a signifcant results to other journals.
+Once we analyze the quotations of two newspapers with those guidelines, the next step is to apply the parameters which give a signifcant results to other journals.
 That in order to produce a clear framework that would allow to compare newspapers and state their political affiliation.

 # Methods